utkarshshrivastawa/Building-Machine-Learning-Model-from-Scratch/README.md

 1. A scatter plot visualizes the actual salaries (in red) against the years of experience.
 2. The model's predictions are plotted (in blue) as a line graph against the years of experience, showing how the model approximates the relationship between experience and salary.

+# linear_reg
+It is  the linear regression model creation code